sachin-sadhu/obsidian_vault/Year 3 CS/Operating Systems.md

 * Message signalled interrupts : Writes to a particular location in memory to signal an interrupt

 ## Universal Serial Bus (USB)
+Industry standard protocol for connecting peripheral devices to computer.
 Supports hot plugging and automatic device discovery.
 Unlike PCI, no raw memory access, no direct interrupts.
 Transfers are packet/stream based.
 Devices expose endpoints which packets are addressed to.
 Basically no memory address to write to that will speak to the USB

+Hot swapping basically means you can plug out and device and plug in a new one without shutting down host system.

+Old devices had to be manually confiugured, configuration is done automatically with USB

+## PCIe Vs USB
+PCIe is generally used to connect internal high speed componenents such as GPU, SSD etc. USB is mainly used to connect external peripherals such as keyboard, monitor etc. Designed for hot swapping.

+PCIe uses internal slots located on the motherboard, USB uses external ports on motherboard/front of computer to easily connect/disconnect devices.
+PCIe has lower latency than USB

+## Questions

+* How do peripherals that connect via bluetooth differ?

 ## C++ Tips

 __attribute(packed)__ forces compiler to not align fields in structs and therefore use the minimum amount of bytes.